Nickelodeon Logo

 10. Helping Out: Nickelodeon also focuses on educating kids and helping with social issues through programs like “The Big Help” and “Nick News,” covering environmental and civics topics.

 Nickelodeon has made a lasting impression on kids’ TV.
-It is known for its mix of fun, creativity, and learning, which is a big part of childhood worldwide.
+It is known for its mix of fun, creativity, and learning, which are big parts of childhood worldwide.

 Font and Colors